sola-st/MorphQ-Quantum-Qiskit-Testing-ICSE-23/README.md

 1. Check that your setup meets the [REQUIREMENTS.md](REQUIREMENTS.md).
 2. Follow the installation instructions in [INSTALL.md](INSTALL.md).

+Note: if you are more familiar with docker or you are having trouble with the installation on your system, you can also build a docker image based on Ubuntu.
+We provide a [Dockerfile](Dockerfile) which will configure an Ubuntu container containing all you need to run MorphQ.
+See [DOCKER.md](DOCKER.md) for instructions.
+We recommend reading this README first and then the docker instructions.

 # Reproduce the Paper Figures (Level 1)